HaydenSingleton/Plotscript/readme.md

 Introduction
 -------------
+**This project was built on code written by my professor, Christopher L. Wyatt (https://ece.vt.edu/people/profile/wyatt).**

-The starter code for the semester project implements the basic language interpreter for a language we will call Plot Script (plotscript) in less than 700 lines of code.
-It also includes unit and integration tests for the base implementation, as well as a driver program implementing a read-eval-print loop.
-These pages define the base language and document its implementation. **You will need to read and understand this code in order to be able to modify it.**
+This semester long project implements the basic language interpreter for a simple interpreted language called Plot Script (plotscript).
+It includes unit and integration tests for the base implementation, a driver program implementing a command line read-eval-print loop, and a program which uses Qt to draw a basic GUI for more complex output.
+These are called (plotscript) and (notebook) respectively.
+These pages define the base language and document its implementation.

 Plot Script Overview
 ---------------------